GoogleCloudPlatform/cloud-errors-nodejs/README.md

-# Node.JS Error Reporting Agent For Stackdriver
+# Node.JS module for Stackdriver Error Reporting

 > **This is not an official Google product.** This module is experimental and may not be ready for use.
 > This module uses APIs that may be undocumented and are subject to change without notice.